keystonejs/keystone/docs/guides/custom-server.md

 A **Custom Server** can replace the default and act as the entry point to your application which consumes your [schema definition](/docs/guides/schema.md).
-A Custom Server must handle initializing a http server which correctly executes any given KeystoneJS Apps.
+A Custom Server must handle initialising a http server which correctly executes any given KeystoneJS Apps.

 _Note_: Before reaching for a custom server, consider using a KeystoneJS App which can enhance the functionality of the default server.
 Apps